 Accountant – Maggie Hu

-Accounts and Administration Officer - Sylvia Mak
+Accounts Payable and Payroll Officer – Sylvia Mak

-B.Bus Accountin), CPA • Sylvia has extensive experience in diverse industries in the area of accounts payable.
+B.Bus Accounting, CPA • Sylvia has extensive experience in diverse industries in the area of accounts payable.
 She also has experience in the accounting field, working as an Assistant Accountant for a few years with Deloitte in Hong Kong.
 Sylvia is also involved in the payroll area, where she can once again broaden her knowledge in the accounting field.
 Appointed 2010.

-Governance and Systems
+Governance and Business Systems

-Governance and Business Systems Team Leader, and Company Secretary - Chantal Fowler
+Governance and Corporate Systems - Chantal Fowler

 BParkMan Business Management • Chantal has extensive and varied experience gained from volunteering and working for Parks Victoria and Parks Canada, working in a range of areas, including field research, volunteer management, interpretation and education, visitor services, customer service and business administration.
 Appointed 2006.

-Governance Coordinator & Executive Assistant - Linda Thomas
+Governance Coordinator– Linda Thomas

 Linda spent a number of years in analytical roles in the finance and retail sectors before choosing to take up administrative roles with non-profit organisations.
 Bush Heritage has enabled her to further her interest in the environment and conservation, as well as become more familiar with Australia and its many habitats.
 Appointed 2005.